kaste/PyTest/README.md

     },

 to get a status bar notification if we're green.
 Add these styles *at the end* of your theme file, at least they must come *after* the default `status_bar` styles because these styles are generally applied top-down.
 Read more about how to customize a theme [here](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation#customisation-setup).

-You probably should also have a keybinding to show/hide the output panel quickly.
-You could use [TogglePanel](https://github.com/kaste/TogglePanel) as well, but this one also brings the keyboard focus to the panel.

-    { "keys": ["ctrl+'"], "command": "pytest_toggle_panel" },

-Maybe a keybinding to run only the test under the cursor(s) as well:

-    { "keys": ["ctrl+shift+'"], "command": "pytest_run_test_under_cursor"},

-But that command is also available via the context menu.

-You can disable this plugin via a command (`ctrl+shift+p` and start typing `pytest deactivate`).
-This setting will then be persisted in your project settings (if any).

-# Install

-As long as it's not listed, you can just manually download/clone from github and put it in your Packages directory.
-You have to run `Package Control: Satisfy Dependencies` after that to pull in `lxml`.

-Or you go fancy, and add this repo to `Package Control`.

-1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
-Then enter the URL of this repo: `https://github.com/kaste/PyTest` in the input field.
-2. Open up the command palette again and find `Package Control: Install Package`, and just search for `PyTest`. (just a normal install)

 # Mandatory GIF